shb84/ipygoody/README.md

-# Theia
+# ipyprofiler

-A Library of Jupyter widgets to visualize models and assess predictive qualities.
+A Jupyter widget to visualize sensitivity profiles of functions.

 ---